 From time to time Landing Cleanup Permits or Salvage Wood permits are issued on a first come, first served basis.
 A contact list is not maintained.

 To report an area with dead/down wood, contact the Land Department at 218-384-9179.

 Land Department GIS data pertains primarily to timber inventory.
-For information about Carlton County GIS data please email the GIS Coordinator at 218/384-9502 or visit the GIS section of the Carlton County Website.
+For information about Carlton County GIS data please contact the GIS Coordinator at 218/384-9502 or visit the GIS section of the Carlton County Website.

-No. The Carlton County Land Department will run lines between tax-forfeited land and private land only when the County has a timber sale on tax-forfeited land.
+No. The Carlton County Land Department will only run land management lines between tax-forfeited land and private land only when the County has a timber sale on tax-forfeited land.
 These lines are NOT property lines.
 Only a licensed Surveyor registered with the State of Minnesota can legally determine a land subdivision line.